Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [ ] Create new ModelStrict for CodonSelection Result, or use multiple `DnaSelectionResults`.
 Try multiple `DnaSelectionResults`first

 - [ ] Add additional only CDS dataset [[Nucleotide_transformer|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer]]

 - [ ] Add additional `five_prime + partial_CDS + three_prime` dataset [[Nucleotide_transformer|dendron://torchcell/src.torchcell.datasets.nucleotide_transformer]]
-- [ ] Summarize the setting under which models can be successfully trained, or rather where training can at least be started.
-Create table.

 - [ ] Plot Umap overlays with new datasets
 - [ ] Optional dimensionality reduction of embeddings

 - [ ] Bring the the `Culley` data in properly and correct [[experiments/fitness_expr_data_exploration/smf_ge_box_plot.py]]
 - [ ] Need to bring in `SGD` data in properly and correct [[experiments/protein_concentration_nt_projection.py]]

 - [ ] Give str `__repr__` to `DnaSelectionResult` like `DnaWindowResult`
-- [ ] Test speed of nucleotide transformer speed up.

 - [ ] Change the `FungalUpDown` to `FungalCRE` for fungal cis regulatory element

 - [ ] Try dbfn=`“:memory:"` in genome to solve the sqlite remove deprectaed GO issue.
 - [ ] Need tex for plotting settings on delta → [conda install texlive-core](https://anaconda.org/conda-forge/texlive-core)